Effective Date: April 19, 2011

 2.1.4 All NASA-funded STI shall be reviewed via NASA Form (NF) 1676, Scientific and Technical Information (STI) Document Availability Authorization (DAA), prior to it being published, disseminated, or presented external to NASA (or presented at internal meetings or conferences at which foreign persons may be present).

-2.1.5 NASA STI Report Series publications that are sent to NASA CASI without notification of a DAA review shall be held until appropriate release notification is received.
+2.1.5 NASA STI Report Series publications that are sent to NASA STI Support Services without notification of a DAA review shall be held until appropriate release notification is received.

-2.1.6 After several attempts to obtain a DAA, NASA CASI shall limit STI to NASA personnel only until a DAA is received.
+2.1.6 After several attempts to obtain a DAA, NASA STI Support Services shall limit STI to NASA personnel only until a DAA is received.
 See Chapter 4 for more information on the review and approval process for STI.

 2.2.1 The NASA STI Report Series comprises six types of publications.
 These are described in detail in Appendix D: